 What type of visa do Fellows come to the US on?

-Fellows arrive on a J-1 visa through the J-1 Visa Exchange Visitor Program.
+Fellows arrive on a J-1 visa sponsored through the US Department of State’s J-1 Visa Exchange Visitor Program.
 The visa program application is handled by a third-party organization, Experience International.
 The J-1 Visa Exchange Visitor Program is designed to allow participants to come to the United States to gain exposure to US culture and receive training in US business practices in their chosen field.
-Upon completion of the program, participants are expected to return to their home countries where they will be able to utilize their newly learned skills and knowledge to advance their careers, and to share their experience with their peers and others.
+Upon completion of the program, participants are expected to return to their home countries where they will be able to utilize their newly learned skills and knowledge to advance their careers and to share their experience with their peers and others.

 Does WFI provide housing for me?

 No. Fellows are responsible for finding their own housing accommodations while in Portland.
 WFI can assist with this.
 Typically, Fellows rent a room out of someone’s house or are hosted by a family while they are here.
-Craigslist Portland is a useful website for finding housing.
+Craigslist Portland and HotPads are two useful websites for finding housing.